dafer45/TBTK/doc/Manual.md

 Symbolic subindices should be understood to imply that the values are valid for all possible values of the corresponding subindices.
 We also note that hopping amplitudes that appear multiple times should be understood to add the final value.
 For example does \f$a_{(1,\uparrow),(1,\uparrow)}\f$ appear twice (sixth and seventh row) and should be understood to add to \f$U - J\f$.
-While the first column is the analytical representation of the symbol for the hopping amplitudes, the third and fourth column is the corresponding numerical represenation.
+While the first column is the analytical representation of the symbol for the hopping amplitudes, the third and fourth column is the corresponding numerical representation.
 In particular, we note that we use 0 to mean up spin and 1 to mean down spin.
 Next we note that the table can be reduced if we take into account that row 2 and 3, 4 and 5, and 9 and 10 are each others Hermitian conjugates.
-Furtherher, row 7 and 8 can be combined into a single row by writing the value as \f$-J(1 - 2s)\f$.
+Further, row 7 and 8 can be combined into a single row by writing the value as \f$-J(1 - 2s)\f$.
 The table can therefore if we also ignore the first column be compressed to
 | Value            | To Index         | From Index       | Add Hermitian conjugate |
 |------------------|------------------|------------------|-------------------------|